CosmoLike/cocoa/README.md

     export OMP_PROC_BIND=close; export OMP_NUM_THREADS=4
     mpirun -n 1 --oversubscribe --mca btl vader,tcp,self --bind-to core --rank-by core --map-by numa:pe=${OMP_NUM_THREADS} cobaya-run ./projects/XXX/EXAMPLE_EVALUATE1.yaml -f

+⚠️ Never delete the `lsst_y1` folder from the project folder without running `stop_cocoa` first; otherwise, Cocoa will have ill-defined soft links.
+Where the ill-defined soft-links will be located?
+They will be at `Cocoa/cobaya/cobaya/likelihoods/`, `Cocoa/external_modules/code/` and `Cocoa/external_modules/data/`.
+The script `stop_cocoa` deletes them.
+Why this behaviour exists?
+The script `start_cocoa` creates symbolic links so cobaya can see the likelihood and data files.
+It also adds the *Cobaya-Cosmolike interface* of all projects to `LD_LIBRARY_PATH` and `PYTHONPATH` paths.